Jackyyaojk/HRI/interface_ar/README.md

 - [Instructions](#instructions)

 ## Interface Overview
-- How does it work?
+- **Functionality Overview**
-  - The Commander script is designed to control the locations of holograms within a Unity app developed for the HoloLens device.
-The script acts as a central controller for managing holographic spheres in Unity, fetching data from a server, and updating the holographic display based on the received information.
+  - The *Commander* script in our Unity app for HoloLens controls holographic sphere locations.
+It acts as a central controller for spawning holographic spheres, fetching server data based on the robot learning, and updating the location of these holographic spheres based on the received information.
-  - In our study, the spheres represent the waypoints for pickup and drop-off locations of the legs.
+  - These spheres represent waypoints of where the robot thinks the chair legs should be picked up and placed.
-  - The initial coordinates of the spheres are read from the robotIniti.txt file (pulled from the server).
+  - The initial sphere coordinates come from the *robotIniti.txt* file, reflecting the robot's acquired learning with the initial training data.
-  - These coordinates correspond to the waypoints based on the initial set of training data the robot has been provided with.
-  - As the human teacher provides corrections, the robot's training dataset is updated with the corrections, and the new coordinates of the waypoints based on this retraining are updated in the robotUpdate.txt file.
-  - The Unity app then pulls these new coordinates from the server, and updates the holographic spheres coordinates in the AR environment.
+  - Corrections from the human teacher update the training dataset, and new waypoint coordinates are stored in *robotUpdate.txt*.
+The Unity app fetches these coordinates, dynamically updating the holographic spheres in the AR environment.

-- Scene sequence
+- **Scene sequence**
-  - Once the app is started in HoloLens, a message will appear saying *Select Robot Base*.
-This scence is designed to calibrate the environment and provide a coordinate system of coordinates for the environment to render the holograms.
+  - Upon starting the app in the HoloLens device, a message prompts the user to *Select Robot Base*.
+This scene is designed to calibrate the environment and provide a coordinate system to render the holograms.
-  - To provide a consistent coordinate system to the user every time the app is used, we placed tape markers at the base of the robot, as well as at points corresponding to projections of the x, y, and z axes.
+  - To provide a consistent coordinate system to the user every time the app is used, tape markers at the robot base and axes projections provide a consistent coordinate system.
   - The user first gazes the pointer to the tape marker in the robot base and *clicks* it using hand gestures to select the origin.
 A green sphere hologram will show up at the location the user has selected as the robot base.
-  - Then, the message in the AR environment changes to *Select the X-axis*.
+  - Then, the message in the AR environment prompts the user to *Select the X-axis*.
 The user then gazes towards the tape marker corresponding to the x-axis, and selects it.
 A sphere hologram shows up to show the selected location.
 The procedure is then repeated for the y and z axes.
-  - After the coordinate system is set, the scene disappears and changes to show orange spheres.
-There should be four spheres representing the pick-up waypoints and four corresponding to the drop-off location.
-As explained previously, the location of these waypoints is based on the initial set of training data the robot has been provided with, read from the robotIniti.txt file.
+  - After the coordinate system is set, the scene transitions to display orange spheres representing pickup and drop-off waypoints based on the robot's acquired learning with the initial training data.
+There should be four spheres representing the pick-up waypoints and four corresponding to the drop-off locations.
-  - As the user trains the robot, the location of these waypoints is then updated.
+  - As the user trains the robot, these waypoint locations update in the AR environment.

 ## Equipment Requirements
 - A Windows PC configured with the tools installed (see [Software Requirements](#software-requirements))